 The COVIDSafe App: A Question of Trust

-This Pearcey Foundation paper examines how this can be done.
-It is based on the collective views of a group of senior Australian ICT specialists, all of whom are of the belief that the app will be effective if widely implemented, that the government is doing enough to ensure its integrity, and that it is an important new weapon in the fight against the spread of the virus.
+This Pearcey Foundation paper is based on the collective views of a group of senior Australian ICT specialists, all of whom are of the belief that the COVIDSafe app will be effective if widely implemented, that the government is doing enough to ensure its integrity, and that it is an important new weapon in the fight against the spread of the virus.

 This paper aims to show what the Government, and we as individuals, need to do to ensure the success of the COVIDSafe app.

 Pearcey Foundation Paper: ‘The COVIDSafe App: A Question of Trust’

 Online Version – The COVIDSafe App Paper

 PDF version – pearcey.org.au/assets/Documents/Pearcey-COVIDSafe-App-Paper-28-April-2020.pdf